kwonus/AVBible/Installation/Instructions/README.md

 #### AV-Bible inside of Microsoft Word:

-If you installed the AV-Bible Addin for Microsoft, the Word application will present you with two additional tabs on the ribbon:
+If you installed the AV-Bible Addin for Microsoft, the Word application will present you with two additional tabs on the ribbon:</br>
 ![Screen-Shot](./images/Ribbon.png)

 The two ribbons are quite similar.
 Both the Old testament (OT) tab and the New Testament (NT) tab offer these common functions: